hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 Terraform Enterprise's clustered deployment method deployes Terraform Enterprise in a flexible and scalable architecture, which can range from a three-node cluster to over a hundred nodes.

+~> **Important:** Terraform Enterprise clustering is in Controlled Availability; the application is fully ready for production use, but due to the variability in deployment environments the installation process requires consultation with an Account Manger.
+Please contact your TAM to request access.

 ## Terraform-based Deployment

 The clustered deployment method relies on HashiCorp-provided per-cloud Terraform modules, which provision the necessary resources and automate installation and configuration.